Librium is one of the most common alcohol detox medications in the UK and is used to reduce withdrawal symptoms, rest and recovery.

 This causes the brain to produce chemicals that relieve anxiety and produce a calming effect.

 The medication comes in tablet form.
-The typical dosage for Librium is 5 mg to 50 mg per day.
+The typical dosage is 5 mg to 50 mg per day.
 You should take the medication as directed by your doctor.

 Stage two will take you through the first week of detox.
-Over a week, your doctor will taper off your Librium until you no longer need to take it.
+Slowly tapering off the amount of medication being used until it is no longer necessary to take any.

 This tapering process typically begins after 48 hours.
-The amount you take will get decreased by around 20 per cent every 24 hours.
+The amount you take will decrease by around 20 per cent every 24 hours.

 What Are the Side Effects of Chlordiazepoxide for Alcohol Withdrawal?